msg-systems/uica-stack/README.md

 Once it is installed, add a `delivery.yaml` to the SPA's root folder. `msg-js-spa-framework` is based upon [delivery-packer](https://github.com/msg-systems/delivery-packer) which handles the library artifact creation.
 Based on `delivery.yaml` files the delivery artifact can be assembled.

 So basically `msg-js-spa-framework` only assembles the proper JavaScript frameworks to a delivery artifact.
 And due to the fact that [delivery-packer](https://github.com/msg-systems/delivery-packer) is modular - concrete SPA projects can take advantage of `msg-js-spa-framework` by simply importing it into their `delivery.yaml`.

+To shorten the ramp-up time you can fork [msg-js-spa-skeleton](https://github.com/msg-systems/msg-js-spa-skeleton) and start with a fresh SPA environment including some examples and documentation.

 ```yaml
 import: